ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 ### Client settings
 Click/touch the gear mark at the top right of the screen and perform the following on the displayed screen.

-- ① Set the following for the Trial account as the private key
+- 1. Set the following for the Trial account as the private key
   - nsec1uvktv4u3csltg98caqzux3u0kawxz3mppxjqw40lcytqt52kdslshwr2xp
-- ② Set the server address
+- 2. Set the server address
   - Enter the following address of the demo server
   - https://ryogrid.net:8889

-**Note: It seems that the save button may not save well.
+**Note: It seems that the save button may not save input content well.
 If the input content is not displayed above the input area with the display of current server address, the setting has not been reflected, so if it is not displayed, try pressing it several times.**

 Since it would be boring if you cannot write, it is possible to post and change profiles only with the Trial account.